Starframe/starframe.github.io/talks-stopkillinggames-eol-plan-guide.md

 # StopKillingGames - How to make an End-of-Life Plan for your game
 last updated August 2025
 {: .label .label-purple }
+This guide is a work-in-progress.
+It will be updated as I learn more myself and have time to add to this.

 ## List of Microservices to be removed on end of life
 credit to AccursedFarms for initial list